 «PruneAndRefactor» (only realization) The «PruneAndRefactor»stereotype identifies that a realization association is used to identify pruning and refactoring.

 «Specify» (only abstraction) The «Specify» stereotype is applied on the UML “Abstraction” relationship to indicate that the definition of the more abstract entity class in the abstraction relationship is augmented by the "specification" class definition at runtime.
 Furthermore, there is a potential for an entity class definition to be augmented by more than one "specification" class definitions.
 In other words, one of the specification classes adds-to and expands the runtime-definition of the entity class.
 This also implies that the entity class cannot be aware of the existence of specification classes at design time.
 Since the “Specify” relationship is defined to support runtime code/schema generation and dependency injection, a stereotype-property “target” is defined to point to the actual node being augmented within the object/instance schema.

-The "target" value should be in the following format: [/<ModelName>:<ClassName>:<navigable association end role name>]
+The "target" value should be in the following format: [/<ModelName>:<ClassName>:<navigable association end role name>], with the following clarifications:

-.

-Example: TopologyContext in TapiTopology augments Context in TapiCommon
+The navigation to the instance of a RootElement object class is specified by a <navigable association end role name> having the same name as the value of the name attribute of the RootElement stereotype that belongs to an abstract objet class, which is not defined in the UML model, having the same name as the value of the name attribute of the RootElement stereotype converted to the UCC style without an underscore “_” prefix (e.g., _context is converted to Context): see for example the target path /BaseModel:Root:_root in Example 1 below;

+The navigation to the instance of a concrete object class which is specifying another object class is specified by a <navigable association end role name> having the same name of the specifying object class, in LCC with an underscore “_” prefix (e.g., ConcreteSpecification1Class is converted to _concreteSpecification1Class) in the Example 3 below.

+Example 1: The AbstractSpecification1Class in the Specify1Model augments the RootClass in the BaseModel.

+The target property of the «Specify» stereotype need to be defined in this example as: target=[/BaseModel:Root:_root]